f5devcentral/f5-agility-labs-automation/docs/class10/class10.rst

 Class 10: Mastering Imperative and Declarative Automation with F5 BIG-IP
 ========================================================================

-`Last updated: 2024-12-05 11:00 AM MT`
+`Last updated: 2025-02-21 11:00 AM MT`

 OVERVIEW
 --------

-The use cases templates are built for the F5 UDF ennvironment.
-These usecases can be adapted to any environment feel free to take/fork/expand upon this code!
+The use case templates are built for the F5 UDF environment.
+These use cases can be adapted to any environment.
+Feel free to take, fork, or expand upon this code!

 With a F5 UDF environment and these scenario use cases, users can/will be able to

-- Understand the differences between Imperative (iControl REST API) and Declarative (AS3) coding
+- Understand the differences between **Imperative** (iControl REST API) and **Declarative** (AS3) automation.
-- Test common deployment scenarios with Imperative coding and seeing the same scenarios in declarative coding.
+- Test common deployment scenarios using Imperative coding and compare them with their Declarative counterparts.
 - Test deployments with Ansible Automation Platform.

 .. attention::